tbrowder/nwflug/Computer-Tech-NWF/computech19/my-presentations/src/03-intro2coding.md

 + CPU
 + Memory
 + Buses
-+ Misc -chips
++ Miscellaneous chips

 ## System(s) programming

 That low-level programming is referred to as **System Programming**, most of which is located in firmware or other semi-permanent medium.

-A definition:

-+ System programming is the activity of programming computer system software.
-The primary distinguishing characteristic of systems programming when compared to application programming is that application...
+**System programming** is the activity of programming computer system software.
+The primary distinguishing characteristic of systems programming...aims to produce software and software platforms which provide services to other software, are performance constrained, or both (e.g., operating systems, computational science applications, game engines and AAA video games, industrial automation, and software as a service applications).
 [Wikipedia]

 ## Application programming

-A definition:

-+ An application, also referred to as an application program or application software, is a computer software package that performs a specific function directly for an end user or, in some cases, for another application.
+An **application**, also referred to as an **application program** or application software, is a computer software package that performs a specific function directly for an end user or, in some cases, for another application.
 An application can be self-contained or a group of programs.
 [TechTarget]

 ## Application programming (cont.)